MicrosoftDocs/office-developer-client-docs/docs/visio/hyperlinks-section.md

 localization_priority: Normal
 ms.assetid: fdf442ea-2c86-8bd5-b95d-59ad0e4da719
-description: "Contains cells for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a Web site."
+description: "Contains cells for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a website."
 ---

 # Hyperlinks Section

-Contains cells for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a Web site.
+Contains cells for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a website.

 ## Remarks